F

 An Overview of Cost of Living in Palo Alto, CA

-If you prioritize affordability when seeking a new place to live, Palo Alto may not be your ideal choice, as it ranks among the most expensive locations in the entire United States.
-A very small amount of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Palo Alto falls into this category, which may not align with your preferences for a budget-friendly living environment.
+If you're in pursuit of an economical living environment, Palo Alto may not fit the bill, as it ranks among the most expensive places to reside in the United States.
+Just a minority of regions exhibit a cost of living that is more than 20% higher than the national average, and, unfortunately, Palo Alto falls within this bracket.

 Housing costs make up a big chunk of the cost of living in Palo Alto, and they usually eat into a large part of your take-home pay.
 Unfortunately, in this area, both buying a home and renting one costs 744.3% more than the average city.
 This includes stuff like home prices, rent, mortgage rates, and insurance.